ckb-js/lumos/packages/ckb-indexer/README.md

 }
 ```

 You can also set it as `any` when the argsLen has multiple possibilities.
 For example, lock script's args is 20 in normal scenario and 28 in multisig scenario, or any other length in customized scenarios.
-However, there's some performance lost when use `any` rather than explicitly specified length due to the low-level implementation.

 ```jsx
 cellCollector = new CellCollector(indexer, {